malescordia/malescordia/README.md

  🎓 I’m proficient in **C**, **C++** and **Bash**

-🌱 I'm currently working on **cub3D**, a first person game with the intent of learning Ray-Casting
+🌱 I'm currently working on **cub3D**, a first person game introducing Ray-Casting

 ⚡ About me: **A professional pianist gets passionate about a different set of keys ⌨️ how the turn tables!**